 1) Root Level

 3) Second Level Domains

 The DNS root zone is the uppermost level in the DNS hierarchy tree.
-The root name server is server for the root zone.
-Thes servers contain the information that makes up the root zone, which is the global list of top-level domains.
+The root name server is the server for the root zone.
+These servers contain the information that makes up the root zone, which is the global list of top-level domains.
 The root name servers are very important as they are the first step in resolving a domain name.
-The root name server are the authoritative servers which serve the DNS root zone.
+The root name server is the authoritative servers which serve the DNS root zone.
 These servers contain the global list of the top-level domains.
 The root servers are operated by 12 different organizations: